Volcore/adventofcode2018/README.md

   around solving the tests first
 - **Easy to understand:** Not aiming for the most fancy and artful programs, but rather easy to understand while still properly using concepts from the haskell

+## Note
+The input is unique to every user.
+Don't use my input to submit your results ;)